 Save and close the file.

 Enter the following at the command line to pick up your changes:

 host:~ test$ source ~/.bash_profile

 Verify you are now seeing the correct result when you enter the command in terminal

 There are native installers for a number of operating systems available, as well as a TGZ (GZipped tar file) which can be used for manual installation.

 Open a Terminal window and add the Atlassian "Tap" to your Brew using the command:

-To set up the Atlassian repositories,
+First, set up the Atlassian SDK repositories:

 To install the latest version of SDK, do the following: